grgbr/stroll/sphinx/install.rst

 #.
 Prepare and collect workflow requirements,
 #. |Configure| the construction logic,
-#. |Build| programs, libraries, documentation, etc.,
+#. |Build| programs, libraries, etc.,
 #. |Install| components, copying files previously built to
    system-wide directories

 Alternatively, you may replace the last step mentioned above with a |Staged Install|.
 You will find below a **quick starting guide** showing how to build Stroll_.

+You are also provided with the ability to :

+* generate documentation_,
+* build, install, and / or run Stroll_'s testsuite_.

 Preparation phase
 -----------------